-The Devil card is the 15th card in the traditional tarot Major Arcana, representing the astrological Capricorn and earth element.
-Depending on the tarot deck being used,the Devil is depicted as Baphomet or the Horned God, with the satyr’s anatomy of both man and goat.
-The figure of Baphomet symbolizes the tenuous balance between good and evil, dark and light, and the struggle to answer to animal urges without risking danger or overindulgence.
+The figure of Baphomet symbolizes the tenuous balance between good and evil, dark and light, and the struggle to answer animal urges without risking danger or overindulgence.
 Today Baphomet has become rooted in occult iconography, with much of the figure’s nuance discarded in favor of an evil, all-encompassing scapegoat.

-The Devil in Tarot is often depicted with vampiric bat wings and what can only be described as a sexy-sinister expression, luring the viewer in with seductive promises.
-The inverted pentagram above his head alludes to the more sinister side of magic, warning the reader to beware of false promises and blessings without strings attached.
-In many tarot decks the Devil is depicted making the traditional Jewish Vulcan Salute with his right hand.
+The Devil Tarot card description is always depicted with vampiric bat wings and what can only be described as a sexy-sinister expression, luring the viewer in with seductive promises.
+The devil sits on a platform with an inverted pentagram above his head alludes to the more sinister side of magic, warning the reader to beware of false promises and blessings without strings attached.
+In many tarot decks, the Devil is depicted making the traditional Jewish Vulcan Salute with his right hand.

 At the Devil’s feet stand a woman and a man, naked and bound (usually in chains).
 The small horns sprouting from their heads as well as their accompanying tails indicate a fall from grace and into “devilish” behavior.